primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 # Filtering

-Filtering your Case List or search results is an efficient way to narrow down to the case or cases that need your immediate attention.
-You can filter the list to show not only if a case has other characteristics but contains specific information within those characteristics as well.
-For example, you can filter by males only, but you can also filter by specific Protection Concern, Current Location, and the case registration date range.

-The Filter panel is visible on the search results page or when you click **CASES** tab in the header.
-See below:
+On the right side of all of the record list pages, you will see the **Filters Panel**.
+Filtering is an efficient way to find the record or records that need your immediate attention.

 ![](img/v2/filter-cases-cp.png)

-In the image, there is the normal checkbox filter selection, in which you click using your mouse, but also date range and drop down fields.
-For Date Ranges, you can enter these using any of the date field type actions.
-You can set the range for one day as well.
-Drop down fields in the filters panel are clickable with the mouse and only allow you to select one value at a time.
+The most-commonly-used filters are always visible at the top of the Filters Panel.
+To expose more specific filters, click the "More" button below the panel.
+To re-hide these, click "Less".

-Once you have selected one or more filters (e.g. Female cases with ages between 0 and 5), you can apply them to the case list.
-To do this, simply click the "Apply" button at the top of the filters panel.
+Once you have set one or more filters, click the "Apply" button at the top of the Filters panel to update your list results.
+To clear the filters you had selected, click the "Clear" button.

-You can also save a set of filters for later use by clicking the "Save" button, positioned next to the "Apply" button.
-This will take you to the modal pictured below.
+You can also save a set of filters for later use by clicking the "Save" button at the top of the Filters Panel.
+You will now see the modal pictured below.

 ![](img/v2/filter-save.png)

-Here, you enter a name for this new saved search.
-In this case, we have entered the name "Girls between the age of 0 and 5."
-Click "Save" to save the search.
-Once the search has finished saving, click on the "Saved Searches" tab in the filters panel.
+Enter a name for your new saved search and click "Save".
+Once the search has finished saving, click on the "Saved Searches" tab at the top of the filters panel.

 ![](img/v2/filter-saved-list.png)

-Here you see the search you had saved earlier.
-If you click on it, you'll notice that the filters you had previously selected have been applied to the case list.
-To delete a saved search, you can click on the 'x' next to the search's row in the "Saved Searches" tab.
+Here, you see the search you had saved earlier.
+Click on the saved search to apply the filters you had saved.
+To delete a saved search, you can click on the trash can button next to it.

 # Flagging

-Flagging a case is a way to alert either yourself or a manager that a case needs additional work or attention.
-To flag a case:

- 1. Once you have opened the case, click on Flags
- 2. Enter the flag reason and if applicable the Date by which this flag needs to be addressed
- 3. Click flags to complete
+The **Flags** button allows a case worker or manager to leave a message or "Flag" on a record.
+Usually, this is a reminder to other users that they need to perform an action (example: reminding a case worker to perform an assessment or reminding a manager to approve the Case Plan).

 ![](/img/v2/flags-button.png)

+When you click the Flags button, a modal appears with two tabs: "Flags" and "Add New Flag".
+The "Flags" tab will open by default.
+Here, you will see a list of all flags that have already been added to this record.
+To add a new flag, click on the "Add New Flag" tab.
+Here, you can enter a reason for your flag, as well as a flag date.

 ![](/img/v2/flags-new.png)

-Note that only the person who flagged the case can unflag the case.
-To do so:

- 1. Click on the (+) button next to the flag, under the Unflag Case heading.
- 2. Enter a reason for unflagging the case.

-A history of the flags and unflags for the case is stored.
-To see the history, click on the View History tab, you can view the details of the flags and unflags.
+Once you click "Save", you will arrive back on the "Flags" tab.
+Here, you will see the flag you just saved.

 ![](/img/v2/flags-list.png)

+Once a flag is no longer relevant (example: your manager read the flag and approved your Case Plan as you requested), you can _resolve_ the flag.
+To do this, click the "Resolve" button next to the flag.
+A modal will now appear where you can enter your reason for resolving the flag.
+NOTE: Only the user who created a flag can resolve it.

+Once the flag is resolved:
+- It will appear under the "Resolved" header in the "Flags" tab of the Flags modal.
+- It will no longer be included in the count of active flags which appears in the record list and on the "Flags" button (see below).

+TODO Screenshots

 # Reopen